SPRING 2025 term starts 20 January

 After industrialised mass-produced goods, the Arts and Crafts movement celebrated a return to individual handcrafted items.
 This led to the ornate, nature-inspired designs of Art Nouveau which morphed into the geometric style of Art Deco.
 All influenced people’s lives and living.

 We study the impact of arts and culture on 19th and 20th centuries society and the very distinct and colourful look of each of these inspired, innovative and iconic styles, starting with William Morris led Arts and Crafts.
 It began mid-century in Britain, comprising a group of craftsmen, artists, designers and architects who aimed to raise the status of the applied arts to that of fine art.
-They hand- made individual pieces that were also useful, and
+They hand- made individual pieces that were also useful, and designed exquisite houses, furniture and furnishings.

 Art Nouveau style followed on directly from Victorian Arts & Crafts and was in response to radical changes and technological advances.
 It was highly decorative, with undulating and flowing forms, waves, asymmetrical lines and famous “whiplash” curve.
 Its organic structure, designs and motifs were influenced by many forms; as was 1920s & 30s iconic Art Deco, Modernist style, but this was geometric and curving, utilising modern technology and materials such as cement and chrome.